 Elements of a Medical Record Chronology report

 The medical record chronology report plays a significant role in the case, especially in a personal injury case.
 In preparing a medical chronology, deciphering the medical and legal jargon from the medical report and replacing them with easily understandable terms needs years of experience in the medical field.
-A company providing a medical chronology review service can help you create a perfect medical chronology reports that assists your legal team to acquire your claim.
+A company providing a medical chronology review service can help you create perfect medical chronology reports that assist your legal team to acquire your claim.
 The basic elements of a medical chronology report are listed below,

 - Date of Injury or DOI

 - Cause for the injury or illness

 - Treatment Providers

 - Dates of Treatment

 - A treatment plan which would include diagnostic reports, prescriptions, and referrals

 - Prognosis or the likelihood of recovery